 I went to the Good Horseman's Show at the Georgia International Horse Show in Conyers, Georgia, just to practice horse show photography.
 And, of course, to see highly trained, beautiful horses prancing around an arena!
 I love watching (and doing) dressage.
 Even though these days I mainly ride Western, I trained my mare to be a Western Pleasure horse using basic dressage principles, because they work for any kind of training that requires flexibility, coordination and collection.
 Enjoy these lovely horses doing horse ballet!

+I got to do some interior photography recently, one of my favorite kinds of shoots.
 I usually would photograph a kitchen with the lights off, but after talking it over with the client, we decided lights on would be best - in part because the house was located inside a grove of trees with almost no natural light, and in part because the lighting was designed to accentuate the kitchen.
 I could tell from the rest of the house that this kitchen remodel really opened things up!
 We also photographed two of the bathrooms they had remodeled in the same house.
 I loved what Jessica Webber did with the staging!

 New work for Alexa Stevenson.
 This home was featured in Athens Street of Dreams.

 This image features one of my fine art prints replacing the television above the fireplace.
 Print was selected by the interior designer.

 Congratulations to Jennifer for her winning bid on the certificate I donated to the University of Georgia Poultry Science Club!
 We had our shoot last week and it was a blast.
 Aussie is a funny horse - very obstinate - and Jennifer seems to be the only person who can get her to do whatever.
 This lovely couple has been together for a number of years and they have done all kinds of fun things - shows, drill team, trail riding.
 As a horse portrait photographer, I love capturing all of the quirks of a human-horse friendship!